Get Tech Tips

 Open and Closed Case

-When we teach electricity to new techs we use a lot of “water” metaphors.
-We talk about volts like PSI, amps like flow and Watts like GPM.
+When we teach electricity to new techs, we use a lot of “water” metaphors.
+We talk about volts like PSI, amps like flow, and watts like GPM (speaking of GPM in HVAC, check out our article on hydronics HERE).
 Even the word “flow” gives us a vision of water moving.

-And then we talk switches and circuits and we say “open” to mean no path/no flow and “closed” to mean a path or flow.
+When we talk switches and circuits, we say “open” to mean no path/no flow and “closed” to mean a path or flow.

-With water we “open” the tap when we want flow and close it to stop flow.
+With water, we “open” the tap when we want flow, and we close it to stop the flow.

-It struck me that this may be one reason newbies struggle to grasp relays.
+It struck me that this water metaphor may be one reason newbies struggle to grasp relays.